dr-akoto/rn-Assignment7-11311652/README.md

 # Project Title: Models_App
 The models_App is an e-commerce mobile application to help users  purchase of cloth items and other aceessories.
 The App stores their input using asyncStotage from react.

+### User abilities
-### Users are able to add to cart what items they choose to buy
-### They are able to delete items whenever they wish to
-### Total price of goods are displayed to the user on the add to cart page
+Users are able to add to cart what items they choose to buy They are able to delete items whenever they wish to Total price of goods are displayed to the user on the add to cart page

+### User Manual
+To add to cart, press on the add button on the image To view the details of the image, click on it
+To remove an item from cart, click the delete button near the image User can remove an item at the remove cart page
 ### API for this app is chosen from the fakestoreapi

 ## Table of Contents